Event Repository

 Configuration

-An instance of EventRepository
+An instance of EventRepository can be obtained,

 either by manually instantiating it or using Spring Boot autoconfiguration.